BastiaanGroen/knowledgemilemaps/README.md

 ```

 ### More datasets
 There are a lot of datasets that can be included in the KnowledgeMile Maps.
-Here are some opensource datasets that could be included:
+Here is an opensource datasets that could be included:
  - Geluid in Nederland (Lden):
    - [link to source](https://www.atlasnatuurlijkkapitaal.nl/kaarten)
    - [Download](https://geluid.rivm.nl/geluid/geluidbel_download.html)
    - [link to origin](https://www.atlasnatuurlijkkapitaal.nl/kaarten)
- - soon..
- - soon.

 ### Story Telling
  It would be nice to have a discription and a legend per dataset about the dataset.
 We only have made one legend for 'Hittestress'.
 The legend can also be toggled by the group element in leaflet.